Jet Suppression and Azimuthal Anisotropy from RHIC to LHC: Results

 \subsection{Jet azimuthal anisotropy at RHIC and LHC}

 We now turn to the discussion of the results for jet $v_2$, defined in Eq.~\ref{eq:v2comp}.
 In our main set of results we do not consider fluctuations in the initial collision geometry, as our hydrodynamic backgrounds are event-averaged within a given centrality class, and so we have set the event plane to $\Psi_R=0$.
 Just as it is the case for the flow coefficients of the soft particles from the bulk of the system, these fluctuations are expected to affect the values of higher-order flow harmonics, such as $v_3$, for high-$\pT$ objects as well~\cite{Noronha-Hostler:2016eow}.
-In order to gauge the size of the effects of fluctuations in the computation of $v_2$, in Appendix~\ref{sec:EbEv2} we present jet $v_2$ for a limited set of results, namely PbPb collisions at LHC for centrality classes up to 50\%, when considering different initial conditions as computed using the IP-Glasma model~\cite{Schenke:2012wb} .

 In order to compute the jet $v_2$ as in Eq.~\eqref{eq:v2comp}, one simply needs to label each in-medium jet history with the azimuthal angle along which it propagated, $\phi$.
 One then readily obtains the results for $R=0.2$ jets at LHC, shown in Fig.~\ref{fig:datav2lhc}, which are compared against ATLAS data~\cite{ATLAS:2021ktw}.
 While ATLAS jet $R_{\rm AA}$ results typically feature an extended rapidity coverage, $|y|\leq 2.8$, these jet $v_2$ results are for jets within $|y|<1.2$.
 We have recomputed our double differential jet spectra, both in $p_T$ an $\phi$, for this narrower rapidity range.
 In contrast to the case of jet $R_{\rm AA}$, where we found negligible effects from narrowing the rapidity range when comparing to ALICE data, jet $v_2$ is more sensitive to the decrease of the quark-fraction that is induced by the reduction of the rapidity range about mid-rapidity, especially so towards lower jet $p_T$~\cite{Pablos:2022mrx}.
 The reason is that, in the soft limit, jet $v_2 \sim C_R$, as will be illustrated in Section~\ref{sec:discussion}.
 Our predictions (solid bands) yield in general very good agreement with experimental data, both in total magnitude and in the jet $\pT$-dependence.